 Notice how only the Ramayana is read out in homes and not the Mahabharata, for we want our women to behave like the sinless Sita, and not the perfervid Panchali.

-Setting the moral code
+Ram and Sita setting the moral code

 The Ramayana has long been treated as something of a moral codebook in Hindu society.
 This is especially true of Tulsidas’ version of the epic – the Ramcharitmanas, which catapults Valmiki’s yet human heroes into the realm of divine infallibility.
 Even if Tulsidas adheres to the main storyline, he colours it differently.
 Every action of Ram and Sita is treated as part of a godly plan, and the sweet imperfections of a man-woman relationship are forgotten.

 Speak to even half a feminist, and you’re likely to meet with some ready repugnance for Ram.
 Which self-respecting, freethinking woman, after all, would approve of a man who not only victim shames his wife but also abandons her during her pregnancy?
 But this view is as reductive as the traditional one, which upholds Ram as the maryada purushottam.
 With some extra tinsel, mythology ultimately reflects human truths; and life, as we know it, is rarely so black and white.